T.A.T.u.: 1999: Formation

 The wordmark logo of t.A.T.u.

 Before production of t.A.T.u. began, the pair were in a group named Neposedy.
 Both Lena Katina and Julia Volkova were part of the band, along with future Russian artists such as Sergey Lazarev and Vlad Topalov.
-Katina was also in a band named "Avenue" between 1994 and 1997.
-It was reported that Volkova was banned from being in Neposedy, amid claims she was misbehaving and disrupting other members in the group, along with being accused of smoking, swearing and drinking.
+Katina was also in a band named Avenue between 1994 and 1997.
+It was reported that Volkova was ejected from Neposedy amid claims she was misbehaving and disrupting other members in the group, along with being accused of smoking, swearing and drinking.
 However, Neposedy denied the claims and said that Volkova aged out of the group.

-t.A.T.u. were formed in 1999 by Ivan Shapovalov and his friend/business partner Alexander Voitinskiy, who developed plans to create a musical project in Russia.
+t.A.T.u. were formed in 1999 by Ivan Shapovalov and his friend and business partner Aleksandr Voytinskiy, who developed plans to create a musical project in Russia.
 With this idea in mind, Shapovalov and Voitinskiy organized auditions in Moscow in early 1999 for teenage female vocalists.
-By the end of auditioning, the partners narrowed their search down to ten girls, including the members that finally became t.A.T.u., Lena Katina and Julia Volkova.
+By the end of auditioning, the partners narrowed their search down to ten girls, including Katina and Volkova.
 Katina and Volkova knew each other before the auditions.
 Both girls stood out among the others because of their appearance and vocal experience, but the producers decided to start with 14-year-old Katina, who sang "It Must Have Been Love" by Roxette.
-Katina began recording demos, including "Yugoslavia", a protest song about NATO bombing of Yugoslavia.
+Katina began recording demos, including "Yugoslavia", a protest song about the NATO bombing of Yugoslavia.
 After the demos were cut, Shapovalov insisted that another girl be added to the project.
 Thus, in late 1999, 14-year-old Julia Volkova was added to the group to complete the duo.
 She also started recording not long after Katina's "Yugoslavia" demo was finished.

 According to Katina, Shapovalov was inspired to create the duo after the release of the Swedish film Show Me Love which focused on the romance between two school girls.
 After completing the duo, the producers decided on the name "Тату" (Tatu).
 Sounding like the English word "tattoo", it is also a shortened version of the Russian phrase "Та любит ту" (ta lyubit tu), meaning "This [girl] loves that [girl]".